tentone/dartboy/README.md

 ### Run the Emulator

+- Get the [Dart SDK](https://dart.dev/get-dart) and [Flutter SDK](https://flutter.dev/docs/get-started/install) from the internet.
-- Load the project using Android studio or Visual Studio code with the flutter plugin installed, the project can run directly on mobile or desktop without changes.
-(For the web version you will need to change the GUI imports for the web specific imports.)
+- Load the project using [Android Studio](https://developer.android.com/studio) or [Visual Studio Code](https://code.visualstudio.com/) with the flutter plugin installed, the project can run directly on mobile or desktop without changes.
+  - For the web version you will need to change the GUI imports for the web specific imports.
 - The game can be controlled using the keyboard on desktop (<kbd>&larr;</kbd> <kbd>&uarr;</kbd> <kbd>&darr;</kbd> <kbd>&rarr;</kbd> <kbd>Z</kbd> <kbd>X</kbd> <kbd>Enter</kbd> <kbd>C</kbd>), on mobile use the onscreen buttons.